humbertoteixeiraa/musical-drum-simulator/README.md

-# musical-battery
+# musical-drum-simulator
- Musical Battery created in the JAVASCRIPT Course at B7Web.
+ Musical Drum Simulator created in the JAVASCRIPT Course at B7Web.